-GEAR has compiled this catalogue of resources to help equip local churches who wish to have an informed discussion about the subject before submitting their responses to the URC.
+This catalogue of resources was compiled to help equip local churches who wished to have an informed discussion about the subject before submitting their responses to the URC.

 The URC’s John Bradbury and Paul Stokes presented two differing theological arguments about same sex relationships in the denomination’s 2011 Human Sexuality Consultation.
 The full text of their presentations is available to download as .pdf